sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :return: The sequence as a string.

+  .. method:: Copy()

+    Create a deep copy of the sequence.
+The newly created sequence has the same attached view (not a deep copy of the view!).

 .. function:: SequenceFromChain(name, chain)

   :return: Sequence extracted from one letter codes in given *chain* with a